 Malin retains rights in the following countries: Algeria, Angola, Benin, Burkina Faso, Burundi, Cameroon, Cape Verde, Central African Republic, Chad, Comoros, Democratic Republic of the Congo, Djibouti, Egypt, Equatorial Guinea, Eritrea, Ethiopia, Gabon, Gambia, Ghana, Guinea, Guinea-Bissau, Ivory Coast, Kenya, Lesotho, Liberia, Libya, Madagascar, Malawi, Mali, Mauritius, Mauritania, Mayotte, Morocco, Mozambique, Namibia, Niger, Nigeria, Republic of the Congo, Reunion, Rwanda, Saint Helena, Ascension and Tristan da Cunha, Senegal, Sao Tomé and Principe, Seychelles, Sierra Leone, Somalia, South Africa, South Sudan, Sudan, Swaziland, Tanzania, Togo, Tunisia, Uganda, Western Sahara, Zambia and Zimbabwe, Bahrain, Cyprus, Iran, Iraq, Israel, Jordan, Kuwait, Lebanon, Oman, Palestine (including West Bank and Gaza), Qatar, Saudi Arabia, Syria, Turkey, United Arab Emirates and Yemen.

-In January 2015, Melinta and Eurofarma Laboratórios, one of the largest pharmaceutical companies in Brazil and present in more than 20 countries in Latin America, entered into an agreement for the development and commercialization of delafloxacin (known as Baxdela in the US) in Brazil with the potential to expand into additional Latin American countries.
+In January 2015, Melinta and Eurofarma Laboratórios, one of the largest pharmaceutical companies in Brazil and present in more than 20 countries in Latin America, entered into an agreement for the development and commercialization of delafloxacin (known as Baxdela in the US) in Brazil.
+In August 2017, the companies amended the agreement to cover all countries in Latin America.
 Under the terms of the agreements, Eurofarma will be responsible for obtaining regulatory approval in the Territories and will then have the right to market, sell and distribute delafloxacin in these countries.
 Melinta received a combined upfront cash and equity payment and will receive milestones and royalties on future sales of delafloxacin.
 To learn more about Eurofarma, please visit www.eurofarma.com.

 Eurofarma retains rights in these additional countries: Argentina, Belize, Bolivia, Brazil, Chile, Colombia, Costa Rica, Dominican Republic, Ecuador, El Salvador, Guatemala, Honduras, Mexico, Nicaragua, Panama, Paraguay, Peru, Uruguay, and Venezuela.